SkyTemple/py-desmume/README.rst

 A Python library for DeSmuME, the Nintendo DS library.

-- Library to interface with a `DeSmuME fork`_ that has a binary interface.
+- Library to interface with DeSmuME's "interface" frontend.
 - Reimplementation of the DeSmuME Glade-GTK UI with GTK3.

 Running the setup.py (eg. via pip) compiles the library from the fork.
 Wheels are available